-Using superstition as an opportunity, National Blame Someone Else Day pawns off our mistakes on to other reason.
+National Blame Someone Else Day uses superstition to pawn our mistakes on to other reasons.
 It is always celebrated on the first Friday the 13th of the year.

 Go lightly into this day.
 If you don’t want to blame someone, blame something.
 It’s all in fun.